 Jessica Jay is the founder and principal attorney of Conservation Law, P.C., a law firm devoted to ensuring the permanence of land conservation through sound transactions.
 Jessica represents easement holders and landowners in the Rocky Mountain West.
 She engages easement holders, professionals and landowners in educational workshops and guides the next generation of land conservationists through her Land Conservation Law courses at the Vermont Law School and the Denver University Law School.

-Jessica holds degrees in marine science and secondary education, and is the PAEE State Coordinator for Project WET.
+Jessica is the vice president of education for Allegheny Land Trust.
+She holds degrees in Marine Science and Secondary Education, and is the PAEE State Coordinator for Project WET.
 Beginning as a field instructor in coastal marine sciences at the Chincoteague Bay Field Station, VA, she moved westward to teach at the Lorado-Taft Field Campus of Northern Illinois University.
 Prior to ALT, she ran The Outdoor Classroom in Pittsburgh’s South Hills for 10 years, focusing on educating youth about Southwestern PA’s variety of ecosystems.

 Jessica Whittaker is a review specialist for the Land Trust Accreditation Commission.
 She is a licensed attorney, who practiced in primarily the areas of real estate and estate planning law.
 Prior to entering into private practice, she was the executive director of the Sippican Lands Trust, Inc. (SLT), where she successfully guided staff through the accreditation process during the pilot program.
 Jessica also worked in land protection for both SLT and the Buzzards Bay Coalition, Inc. She has served on several nonprofit boards and committees, and served as Commissioner from 2009 to 2012.